The Junior School

 We strive for excellence in our quest to equip students for life in the 21st century.
 Learning support and enrichment programs are provided to assist and extend students in their individual learning journey.

-The teaching and learning in the Junior School aligns to the Australian Curriculum, with an emphasis placed on teaching core literacy and numeracy skills, to equip students with the competence to succeed across the curriculum.
-The following subjects are taught in the Junior School:
+The teaching and learning in our primary school aligns to the Australian Curriculum, with an emphasis placed on teaching core literacy and numeracy skills, to equip students with the competence to succeed across the curriculum.
+The following subjects are taught in our primary school:

 - Health and Physical Education

 - Mandarin (Years 3–6)